Sunday, June 4, 2023

 PPA (pay per acquisition)

 Pay per acquisition (PPA) is a type of PPC campaign that pays you when the user converts.
-The most common uses for this type of PPC campaign are lead generation and sales.
+Those businesses and marketing departments that want to increase sales or generate leads use PPA ad types.
 But you can also use it for any number of different purposes.

-In the case of lead generation or sales, you’ll pay for clicks or impressions on your ads and form completions in order to generate leads or sales over time.
-You’ll receive payment based on how many times people clicked on your ad and/or filled out their information through forms as well as how many times they completed those forms successfully—the higher these numbers are, the more money you make!
+In the case of lead generation or sales, you’ll pay for clicks, impressions, or form completions that generate leads or sales.
+You will be charged on how many times people clicked on your ad or how many times they completed forms successfully.

 Dynamic remarketing

-With dynamic remarketing, an advertiser can target specific users based on their previous shopping behavior and use this information to create more relevant ads for them.
-For example, if you’re running a clothing store and want to advertise your brand on social media or other online channels.
-But don’t have any existing lists of shoppers who have purchased clothing from your store in the past three months (or however long it takes for them to purchase something else).
-Then dynamic remarketing could be useful for you because it allows you to target those users directly and send them ads based on what they’ve searched for in Google.
-Or used other apps like Instagram that allow users access information about products from businesses who advertise themselves there.
+For example, imagine you’re running a clothing store and want to advertise your brand on social media or other online channels, and you have any existing lists of shoppers who have bought clothing from your store in the past 3 months (or however long it takes for them to purchase something else).
+You can target those exact people with unique IDs for repetitive advertising.

 RLSA (Remarketing Lists For Search Ads)